 Applicants with work experiences or other types of non-credentialed learning may be eligible for credits at Loyalist.
-Graded credits (as opposed to exemptions) are granted.
-Click here for more information about our assessment and credit challenge process.
+Graded credits (as opposed to exemptions) are granted for this type of learning.
+Click here for more information about our assessment and credit challenge processes.

 Click here for information about how to apply, international student fees and more.